15 Dynamic Similarity

 Learning Objectives

-- Understand the concept of dynamic similarity and appreciate its significance as a tool for engineering problem-solving.
+- Understand the concepts of geometric, kinematic, and dynamic similarity and appreciate its significance as another tool to help in engineering problem-solving.

-- Use dimensional analysis to understand the scaling of problem parameters to achieve dynamic similarity, i.e., how the problem scales with geometrical size, operating conditions, etc.
+- Use dimensional analysis to understand how problem parameters scale to achieve dynamic similarity, i.e., how the problem scales with geometrical size, operating conditions, etc.

-- Appreciate the challenges of using scaled models in wind tunnel testing to obtain aerodynamic measurements that would apply to full-scale flight articles.
+- Appreciate the challenges of using scaled models in the laboratory and wind tunnel testing to obtain measurements that can apply to full-scale flight vehicles.

-- Realize the benefits and limitations of testing real problems on a smaller scale.
+- Realize the benefits and limitations of testing actual (full-scale) problems on a smaller scale and why only partial similarity may be possible in some cases.

 Aerodynamic Similarity

 Using an aerodynamic example of similarity, consider two bodies to be tested in two wind tunnels to determine their relative aerodynamic performance.
-The bodies are said to be geometrically similar if the geometry of one can be obtained by applying a single scale factor to the geometry of the other.
+The bodies are said to be geometrically similar if the geometry of one body can be obtained by applying a single scale factor to the geometry of the other body, as shown in the figure below.
 However, suppose the two bodies (e.g., model versus the full-scale application) are not geometrically similar.
-In that case, dynamic flow similarity can never be obtained, which is the end of the matter.
+In that case, kinematic and dynamic flow similarity can never be obtained, which is the end of the matter.
+Therefore, the need for geometrical similarity of the two bodies is a prerequisite to obtaining kinematic and dynamic flow similarity, hence the idea of correctly geometrically scaled models for use in the wind tunnel.
+Suppose all similarity parameters applicable to each geometrically scaled body can be made equal.
+In that case, the flows about each body will be kinematically and dynamically similar, and the results obtained at the model scale will apply to the full-scale application.

-Therefore, in summary, it can be stated that the flows about two bodies will be kinematically and dynamically similar if:
+Therefore, in summary, it can be stated that the flows about two bodies will be dynamically similar if:

-- The body shapes are geometrically similar, i.e., related by a single scaling factor.
+- The body shapes are geometrically similar, i.e., a single scaling factor relates the model and full-scale shapes.

 In the case of aerodynamic problems, if it can be formally established that the flow similarity parameters have the same values for both flows at both scales and that the flows are dynamically similar, then:

-- The flow distributions of velocity, pressure, etc., will be the same when plotted against a common non-dimensional length coordinate, i.e., a length scale non-dimensionalized by a characteristic length such as a chord.
+- The flow distributions of non-dimensional velocity, pressure coefficient, etc., will be the same when plotted against a common non-dimensional length coordinate, i.e., a length scale non-dimensionalized by a characteristic length such as a chord.

-Remember that the similarity parameters Mach number and Reynolds number, which have already been introduced, are the most significant similarity parameters used in aerodynamics.
+The similarity parameters Mach number and Reynolds number, which have already been introduced, are the most significant similarity parameters used in aerodynamics.
+Remember that Reynolds number is always based on some characteristic length, e.g., chord, mean chord, diameter, etc., and should be qualified as such.
 Other similarity parameters may be necessary for specific problems, especially when other than aerodynamics are involved.
 However, the effects of Mach number and Reynolds number inevitably come up in all aerospace flight vehicle problems in one form or another.

 Wind Tunnel Testing